konstantinmuenster/gatsby-theme-portfolio-minimal/README.md

 Ever dreamed of having your own blog?
 With Portfolio Minimal, it's possible!
 Just specify the route where your blog should live and start writing your first articles!

+#### 💬 [NEW] Calendly Integration - Embed button to schedule calls.

+Allow prospects to schedule meetings with you.
+Directly and seamlessly on your portfolio site.
+This integration uses Calendly's official widget.

 ---

 ## Issues?